patriciabialek/Luksus/Luksus/README.txt

 Run the project - no issues.

 2023-10-10 1031:
-Deleted the commented out section in the hoem page.
+Deleted the commented out section in the home page.
 Changed the privacy page to the about page.
 Changed the Views > Shared > Layout page to replace privacy with about us.
 Run project - no issues.